C0N50/pokemon_teambuilder/README.md

-# Prime Solo Project Starting Repo
+# Pokemon Team Builder

+Welcome to the Pokemon Team Builder application!
+The Pokemon Team Builder app is designed to house competitive resources in a comprehensive application to provide one stop for learning, team building, and analytics.
+This help page is written as a brief tutorial and quickstart guide to the core installation and deployment of the Pokemon Team Builder application.

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

-We **STRONGLY** recommend following these instructions carefully.
-It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Use the Template for This Repository (Don't Clone)
+## Getting Started

-- Don't Fork or Clone.
-Instead, click the `Use this Template` button, and make a copy to your personal account.
-Make the project `PUBLIC`!
+- Fork or Clone or click the `Use this Template` button, and make a copy to your personal account.

 ## Prerequisites